Adamsky94/Blitz_Bikes/README.md

 <img src="./static/images/wireframes/login_register.png" />

 > The main element here is a simple form which requires a username and a password to be entered.
 The logout option in the navigation would return the user to the login page with the form.
-The form check if an existing username is entered for registration it shows an error.
+The form checks if an existing username is entered for registration it shows an error.
 It also shows an error if there is an invalid username & password combination on login.

 ##### Add/Edit Reviews layout

 <img src="./static/images/wireframes/add_edit_review.png" />

 > This would be the form where a registered user can enter the details of the bike they are about to review.
-They can chose the category, add the make and model, select manufacturing year, add a URL for an image (a default image would load if the field is left empty), type the 550 character review and on a final dropdown they can select wether they'd recommend the bike or not.
+They can choose the category, add the make and model, select manufacturing year, add a URL for an image (a default image would load if the field is left empty), type the 550 character review and on a final dropdown they can select whether they'd recommend the bike or not.

-Edit: I couldn't figure how to upload and store an image in a MongoDB database so I implemeted this "enter image URL" design.
+Edit: I couldn't figure how to upload and store an image in a MongoDB database so I implemented this "enter image URL" design.
 The only downside to it if the user is entering an invalid or broken
 URL no image would be displaying.
-No failsafe implemented for this.
+No failsafe was implemented for this.

 ##### Edit Categories layout